John L. Sampson: Political career

-Elected in 1996 to the New York State Senate, Sampson served in the Senate from 1997 to July 2015.
+Elected in 1996 to the New York State Senate, Sampson served as a state Senator from 1997 to July 2015.
 He served as chairman of the Senate Ethics Committee and the Senate Administrative Regulations Review Commission, and was the first African-American to serve as chairman of the Senate Judiciary Committee.
-Sampson represented Senate district 19 in Brooklyn.
+Sampson represented Senate District 19 in Brooklyn.

 In 2005, Sampson made an unsuccessful bid to become District Attorney of Kings County, New York, opposing the incumbent, Charles J. Hynes.

 On June 15, 2009, Sampson was elevated to the leadership of the Democratic Conference of the State Senate.
-As conference chairman, he was responsible for the day-to-day operations and the legislative agenda of the Democratic caucus.
-He served in leadership alongside former Majority Leader and Temporary Senate President Malcolm Smith.
+As Conference chairman, he was responsible for the day-to-day operations and the legislative agenda of the Democratic caucus.

+In early January 2011, just before the 2011 legislative session convened, four Senate Democrats—led by former Democratic whip Jeff Klein—broke away from the Senate Democratic Conference to form the Republican—aligned Independent Democratic Conference (IDC).
+Klein said that he and his three colleagues—Diane Savino, David Carlucci and David Valesky—could no longer support Sampson's leadership.

 On December 17, 2012, Sampson was ousted from his leadership post when Democrats elected Andrea Stewart-Cousins as Senate Democratic Leader.

 Criminal charges and conviction

-On May 6, 2013, Sampson was indicted by a federal grand jury for embezzlement, obstruction of justice, and making false statements to the Federal Bureau of Investigation stemming from alleged theft of $400,000 from the sale of foreclosed homes, to which he pleaded not guilty.
-On the same day, Sampson was stripped of his committee assignments and ranking positions and removed from the Senate Democratic Conference.
+On May 6, 2013, Sampson was indicted by a federal grand jury for embezzlement, obstruction of justice, and making false statements to the Federal Bureau of Investigation.
+The indictment stemmed from Sampson's alleged theft of $400,000 from the sale of foreclosed homes.
+He pleaded not guilty.
+On the day of his indictment, Sampson was stripped of his committee assignments and ranking positions and removed from the Senate Democratic Conference.
 Despite the indictment, Sampson won re-election in 2014.

-On July 24, 2015, Sampson was convicted of one count of obstruction of justice and two counts of making false statements to federal agents, which are felonies, and was automatically expelled from the Senate.
+On July 24, 2015, Sampson was convicted of one count of obstruction of justice and two counts of making false statements to federal agents, which are felonies.
+Upon his conviction, he was automatically expelled from the Senate.
 On March 10, 2016, the Appellate Division of the New York Supreme Court suspended Sampson from the practice of law.

 Sampson filed an appeal based on a 2016 United States Supreme Court decision that overturned the conviction of former Virginia Governor Bob McDonnell.
 On January 18, 2017, Sampson was sentenced to five years in prison.
 He was released on parole in August 2021.